Upper School Faculty

 Caroline Bomstein

 Caroline Bomstein joined our Upper School history team in the fall of 2020.
-Caroline is a graduate of Amherst College and has been pursuing a MSEd from Johns Hopkins University.
+In addition to teaching, Caroline also serves as the Upper School History Department Head and the US Student Senate Head.
+Caroline is a graduate of Amherst College and earned her MS in Education from Johns Hopkins University in 2021.

 During her time at Amherst, Caroline played ice hockey and served as a co-captain her senior year.
 She also earned NESCAC All-Academic honors her final three semesters, while also being a double major in History and Environmental Studies.